bobdolectf/Redcon_Web_Workshop/STUDENT_OUTLINE.md

 ## CTF TIME!!!

 Now for the Challenge!
-We've set up JuiceShop on your local instance <http://10.6.6.12:3000> and a CTFd scoreboard here: <IP>  Go ahead and register and you'll have 20 mins to see who can score the highest with all of your new skillz.
+We've set up JuiceShop on your local instance <http://10.6.6.12:3000> The scoreboard here: <IP>
+ Go ahead and register and you'll have 20 mins to see who can score the highest with all of your new skillz.